 The IRS audit notice will suggest a time and location for the audit to take place.
 However, you have the right to ask the IRS to reschedule the audit to accommodate you.
-A tax audit attorney from Ellsworth Law Group can help you greatly in responding to a tax audit notice.
+A tax audit attorney from Gordon Law Group can help you greatly in responding to a tax audit notice.

 A postponement may be sought to get more time to pull together records or resolve a scheduling conflict.
 The IRS usually is reasonable about granting postponements as long as it does not suspect the taxpayer of engaging in a strategy of delay.

 A change of location for an office audit can be requested if you have moved since filing your return and now live far away from the IRS office that sent the audit notice.
 The audit may be transferred to an IRS office nearer you.

 Representation: You have the right to be represented by a tax professional when dealing with the IRS during an audit.
 You don’t have to attend the audit if you don’t want to.
 The IRS cannot compel you to appear in person unless it has a particular reason for meeting with you, which happens in very few cases.

 Having a professional handle the audit for you can be a very good idea that is well worth the expense.
 Some of the key reasons include:

 - You’ll avoid the fear and anxiety that most taxpayers experience when dealing with an auditor and emotions that could lead you to commit costly mistakes.